So, you’re trying to figure out how to market your startup.

-Some insightful guides are on the internet about going viral, like this one from Neil Patel.
-However, the internet is fickle, and what worked on Monday may not work on Wednesday.
+The internet is fickle, and what worked on Monday may not work on Wednesday.

-By all means, read up on what it takes to go viral and try to implement those principles into your marketing efforts, but never bank on going viral.
+By all means, read up on what it takes to go viral and try to implement those principles into your startup marketing efforts, but never bank on going viral.

 Instead, bank on putting in the hard work.